1. Who we are

 10. Warranties and liability

-We'll provide the service with reasonable care and skill.
-Beyond what we expressly agree, the website is provided “as is”: we don't warrant that it will be error-free, that it will achieve any particular ranking, traffic or sales result, or that third-party services it relies on will always be available.
+We will provide the service with reasonable care and skill.
+Beyond what we expressly agree, the website is provided “as is”: we do not warrant that it will be error-free, that it will achieve any particular ranking, traffic or sales result, or that third-party services it relies on will always be available.

-• we are not liable for loss of profit, revenue, business, goodwill, anticipated savings, data, or for any indirect or consequential loss; and
+- we are not liable for loss of profit, revenue, business, goodwill, anticipated savings, data, or for any indirect or consequential loss; and

-• our total liability arising out of or in connection with the service is limited to the total Fees you have paid us for the project in question.
+- our total liability arising out of or in connection with the service is limited to the total Fees you have paid us for the project in question.

 You are responsible for keeping your own backups of any content you provide.
+This does not limit any liability of ours that cannot be excluded against a consumer.

 11. Cancellation and termination

 Consumers: if you are an individual ordering as a consumer (not for business purposes), you may have a 14-day right to cancel under the Consumer Contracts Regulations 2013.
-If you ask us to start work within that period, you accept that you'll pay for work done if you then cancel, and the right to cancel ends once the service is fully performed.
+If you ask us to start work within that period, you accept that you will pay for work done if you then cancel, and the right to cancel ends once the service is fully performed.

 12. Third-party services